Sleep onset: Direct mechanism

 Sleep onset is induced by sleep-promoting neurons, located in the ventrolateral preoptic nucleus (VLPO).
 The sleep-promoting neurons are believed to project GABA type A and galanin, two known inhibitory neurotransmitters, to arousal-promoting neurons, such as histaminergic, serotonergic, orexinergic, noradrenergic, and cholinergic neurons (neurons mentioned above).
-Levels of acetylcholine, norepinepherine, serotonin, and histamine decrease with the onset of sleep, for they are all wakefulness promoting neurotransmitters.
+Levels of acetylcholine, norepinephrine, serotonin, and histamine decrease with the onset of sleep, for they are all wakefulness promoting neurotransmitters.
 Therefore, it is believed that the activation of sleep-promoting neurons causes the inhibition of arousal-promoting neurons, which leads to sleep.
 Evidence has shown that during the sleep-wake cycle, sleep-promoting neurons and the arousal-promoting neurons have reciprocal discharges, and that during NREM sleep, GABA receptors increase in the arousal-promoting neurons.
 This had led some to believe that the increase of GABA receptors in the arousal-promoting neurons is another pathway of inducing sleep.

 Adenosine is also known as the sleep promoting nucleoside neuromodulator.
 Astrocytes maintain a small stock of nutrients in the form of glycogen.
 In times of increased brain activity, such as during daytime, this glycogen is converted into fuel for neurons; thus, prolonged wakefulness causes a decrease in the level of glycogen in the brain.
 A fall in the level of glycogen causes an increase in the level of extracellular adenosine, which has an inhibitory effect in neural activity.
 This accumulation of adenosine serves as a sleep-promoting substance.